 Some thoughts on "Transforming Evaluation for Times of Global Transformation"

-A libertarian evaluator believes that individual liberty and private property rights are the ultimate "common good."
+A liberty-focused evaluator believes that individual liberty and private property rights are the ultimate "common good."
 This means the common good is achieved by eliminating or significantly reducing the role of government in regulating voluntary economic transactions between individuals.
 It also means a significant reduction or elimination of taxes (depending on what kind of libertarian you are).
-While many evaluators today would argue that "runaway capitalism" is the source of many societal ills, the libertarian evaluator would argue that government intrusions into the free-market cause most of the poverty worried about by evaluators today.
+While many evaluators today would argue that "runaway capitalism" is the source of many societal ills, the libertarian evaluator would argue that government intrusions into the free-market cause most of the injustices lamented by evaluators today.

 What is missing today in discussions about the future of evaluation is whether there should be a limit on government expansion.
 No evaluation theorist I am aware of seems worried about the expanded role of government to interfere in every aspect of our lives so long as leaders are democratically elected.
 For the libertarian evaluator, even a democratically elected government is tyrannical so long as the majority gets to violate the individual liberties of the minority.